Viacheslav1510/CI_PP3_Coffee_Machine/README.md

 #### Log in
 - Program ask user to log in.
-- If user exist than program take account and work with it
+- If user exists than program take account and work with it
 - If user doesn't exists, program ask user to make account to receive bonuses

 #### Program started